urness/CS167Fall2025/Project2.md

-# CS 167 — Project 2
+# CS 167 Project 2

+## Project Description:

-## Choose Your Own Machine Learning Adventure
+Choose your own Machine Learning Adventure (Part II)

 ## Learning Objectives
-In this project, you will design and conduct a machine learning experiment of your choosing.
-Your final write-up should read like a lab report: clearly explaining what you did, presenting your results, and interpreting what those results mean.

-This project directly addresses two course learning objectives:
+For this project, you will conduct a machine learning experiment of your own design.
+Your final write-up should read like a lab report in which you explain what you built, what you observed, and how you interpreted the results.
+This directly addresses two course learning objectives stated in the syllabus:

-- Students will be able to create software that uses machine learning libraries to perform data analysis.
+- Students will be able to create software which utilizes machine learning programming libraries in order to conduct machine-learning-based data analysis.
-- Students will be able to design, conduct, interpret, and explain machine-learning-based experiments.
+- Students will be able to develop and conduct machine-learning-based data analysis experiments, and they will be able to interpret and explain the results.

+## Project Description:
+For this second project, you will choose **one of two structured project paths**:
+(1) a deep-learning image classification study, or
+(2) a custom transformer-based application of your choice.

+You will be assessed on your ability to use the tools and algorithms introduced in this class.
+You are the machine learning engineer—your job is to design your experiments, justify your decisions, and draw meaningful conclusions from your results.

 ---

-# Project Overview
-You will be evaluated on your ability to use the algorithms and tools introduced in this course.
-Below are the two project paths you may choose from.
-Regardless of the option selected, your job is to behave like a machine learning engineer: run meaningful experiments, analyze the results, and draw clear conclusions.

----

 # Option 1 — Compare MLPs, CNNs, and a Fine-Tuned AlexNet on Image Data

-Choose one of the following datasets, then implement **three models**:
+For this option, you will use one of the provided image datasets and implement **three models**:

-1. An MLP
-2. A CNN
+- A Multilayer Perceptron (MLP)
+- A Convolutional Neural Network (CNN)
-3. A fine-tuned AlexNet
+- A fine-tuned AlexNet model

-Your task is to explore multiple configurations, run experiments, and thoroughly compare model performance.
+Your task is to explore different configurations of each model, train them, and thoroughly compare and contrast their performance.

-## Available Datasets
+### Dataset Choices:
+You may choose from one of the following datasets:

-### Chest X-Ray Pneumonia Detection
+#### Chest X-Ray Pneumonia Detection
 - Grayscale 200×200 images
 - Labels: NORMAL or PNEUMONIA
-- Sample code provided (uploading to Kaggle, starter MLP/CNN classes)
+- Sample starter code (Kaggle upload, MLP/CNN templates) will be provided.

-### Image Classification (bfgmss)
+#### Image Classification (bfgmss)
 - Color 150×150 images
 - Six classes: building, forest, glacier, mountain, sea, street
-- Sample code provided (uploading to Kaggle, starter MLP/CNN classes)
+- Sample starter code provided.

-In your report, explain why each model performed the way it did.
-Discuss architecture differences, suitability for the data, and the impact of hyperparameters.
+Your report must explain *why* each model performed the way it did.
+Discuss architectural differences, suitability of the model to the dataset, and the impact of tuning decisions.

 ---

-# Project Expectations (for Option 1)
+# Project Expectations:
-Your final submission will be a **Kaggle iPython notebook** containing:
+Your final submission will be a **Kaggle iPython notebook** that includes your code, results, and written analysis.
+Most importantly, you will use text cells in the notebook to explain what you did, interpret the results, and make your recommendations.
-- All code used
-- All graphs, outputs, and results
-- Clear, well-written markdown explanations

-Your write-up must include the following sections:
+Your written markdown sections must include the following:

 ### 1. Problem (2 points)
-Clearly state the problem you are trying to solve and the goal of your experiment.
+State the problem you are trying to solve.
+Include a description of the dataset, the classes involved, and your overall goal.

 ### 2. Research (10 points)
-This section includes your code, experiments, and model exploration.
+This is where your code and experiments go.

-Your research section must include:
+Your research must include:
-- A description of the process you followed
+- A clear description of the process you used
-- Parameter tuning efforts (not just running for more epochs)
+- Parameter tuning efforts (not only running more epochs)
-- Graphs showing model performance
+- Graphs showing performance of each model
-- Metrics appropriate to your task (e.g., accuracy)
+- Appropriate evaluation metrics (e.g., accuracy)

 ### 3. Analysis (12 points)
 Explain your findings in depth:
-- What did you discover?
 - Which model performed best, and why?
-- Which models struggled, and why?
+- Which model struggled, and why?
-- What insights or recommendations do you have?
+- What insights or recommendations can you make?
+- How did you choose tuning parameters?
-- How did you decide how long to train or tune the model?
+- What did you find interesting or unexpected?

-This should be the most substantial and thoughtful part of your report.
+This section should be the most substantial part of your report.

 ### 4. Bumps in the Road (1 point)
-Briefly describe challenges you encountered:
+Briefly describe the challenges you encountered and how you addressed them.
-- What went wrong?
-- How did you fix it or work around it?

 ---

 # Option 2 — Do Something Interesting with Transformers

-Choose this option if you'd like to explore cutting-edge AI by building a project involving **transformers**.
+For this option, you will design a project involving **transformers**.
+This may include natural language processing, embeddings, retrieval-augmented generation, local LLMs, or creative transformer applications.

-Possible project ideas include:
+Possible ideas include:
-- Building a local chatbot using Ollama and hosting it through a simple Flask webpage
+- Building a **local chatbot** using Ollama and serving it through a simple Flask webpage
-- Creating a domain-specific assistant (e.g., math tutor, cybersecurity helper, study guide generator)
+- Creating a domain-specific assistant (e.g., math tutor, cybersecurity advice bot, study helper)
-- Fine-tuning a small transformer model on a custom dataset
+- Fine-tuning a small transformer on a custom dataset
+- Creating an embedding-based search or RAG system

 If you choose this option, your report must include:
 - The code you wrote
-- A user guide explaining how to use your system
+- A clear user guide explaining how to run or use your system
-- Screenshots and examples demonstrating your working application
+- Screenshots or example interactions demonstrating functionality

 ---

-# Project Expectations (for Option 2)
+# Project Expectations:
-Your final submission will be a **Google Colab notebook** and supporting documents containing:
+Your final submission will be a **Google Colab notebook** and any supporting files needed to run your system.

-- All code used
-- All graphs, outputs, and results
+Your write-up must include:
-- Clear, well-written markdown explanations
+- Clear explanations of your approach
+- Code used in your application
+- Graphs, metrics, or demonstration outputs
-- Screenshots and example interactions demonstrating your system
+- Screenshots illustrating your application in action

 ---

-# Use of Generative AI (ChatGPT, Copilot, Gemini, etc.)
+## Use of Generative AI (ChatGPT, Copilot, Gemini, etc.)

-You may use generative AI tools for this project, under the following conditions:
+You may use generative AI tools for this project **as long as you clearly acknowledge it**.

-1. **You must clearly cite any AI assistance.**
+1. You must cite any AI assistance.
-   Include an “AI Acknowledgment” section in your notebook.
+   Include a short “AI Acknowledgment” at the top or bottom of your notebook.
-   Example:
-   *Portions of this code and/or text were generated with the assistance of ChatGPT (OpenAI) on 11/25/2025 and then modified by me.*

-2. **You are fully responsible for understanding all code and analysis you submit.**
+2. You are responsible for understanding all code and explanations you submit.
-   You must be able to explain:
+   You must be able to explain your own work.
-   - What the code does
-   - Why it is appropriate for the task
-   - How the results should be interpreted

-3. **Code suspected to be purely AI-generated (without understanding) will be scrutinized.**
-   In such cases, your analysis and explanations will be held to the highest standards.
+3. Code that appears to be purely AI-generated without your understanding will be held to the highest scrutiny.
+   Your grade will reflect your demonstrated understanding, not the appearance of the code.

-4. **Uncited AI use is treated as academic dishonesty.**
+4. Uncited AI use is considered academic dishonesty.

 ---

-# Final Notes
+# Last Notes
-- Put your name at the top of your notebook.
+- Make sure your name is at the top of your notebook.
-- Save your file as `YOUR_LAST_NAME_Project2.ipynb`.
-- Submit your notebook on Blackboard.
+- Name your file `YOUR_LAST_NAME_Project2.ipynb` and submit via Blackboard.